AshrafHanyy/AshrafHanyy.github.io/content/blog/Post-graduation-blog/index.md

 I couldn't be more grateful.

-Furthermore, I accepted to supervise 10 graduation projects starting Fall 2026.
+Furthermore, I started to supervise 10 graduation projects starting Fall 2026.
 As an attempt to mentor as many students as I can while I am still at MSA.

 ## What I got out of this year